richard-nguyen22/tendering-system-object-oriented-java/README.md

 ## Tendering System GUI
 ### Run the tendering system
+Please download and unzip the file `Tendering System.zip`. `Tendering System.zip` contains Java source.
+This project should be run in Netbeans 8.2

 The file `main.java` under *GUI* package is run to start and use the tendering system.
   ![Main](./images/main.png)
 ### Users: